|

 Huge amount of memory allocations due to the use of C++ containers like vectors and lists passed by value.

-Let's have a look at the process
+Let's have a look at the process method of the Vamp::Plugin class which does the main work:

 FeatureSet process(const float *const *inputBuffers, RealTime timestamp)